awslabs/sagemaker-battlesnake-ai/Documentation/TrainModelAndDeploy.md

 ![alt text](images/border.png "Bordered 51s snake representation")

-#### Actions:
+#### Actions

-For each snake, the possible [actions](../TrainingEnvironment/battlesnake_gym/snake.py) are UP, DOWN, LEFT, RIGHT (0, 1, 2, 3 respectively).
+For each snake, the possible [actions](../source/BattlesnakeGym/battlesnake_gym/snake.py) are UP, DOWN, LEFT, RIGHT (0, 1, 2, 3 respectively).
 Please note that according to the rules of Battlesnake, if your snake is facing UP and your snake performs a DOWN action, your snake will die.

-#### Food spawning:
+#### Food spawning

 The food spawning algorithm is not provided in the official Battlesnake rules.
 The gym uses a food spawning mechanism based on the code provided [here]( https://github.com/battlesnakeio/engine/blob/master/rules/tick.go#L82)